Let’s be honest: Even the highest-level performers and go-getters find themselves facing periods of anxiety and overwhelm.

 Unless you can fluently read Russian and have access to the medical literature databases in the former Soviet Union, the English-written studies on Selank are a fraction of what’s available out there.

 In fact, a quick PubMed search for “selank” reveals 113 studies published since 1975 as of this writing.

-Nevertheless, this is more than enough to showcasee the numerous health benefits of Selank, both mental and physical.
+Nevertheless, this is more than enough to showcase how Selank’s benefits are numerous for both mental and physical health.

 When it comes to treating generalized anxiety disorder (GAD), Selank shines above other peptides and traditionally-used treatments.

 In one human study pitting Selank against the popular benzodiazepine drug Medazepam, Selank lowered anxiety while also offering other health benefits unavailable to Medazepam users: